 - Due dates for individual tasks and subtasks

 These dates aren’t set in stone yet.
-However, accurately forecasting effort and mini milestones now will make the implementation phase that much easier.
+However, accurately forecasting effort and mini-milestones now will make the implementation phase that much easier.

 Implementation timelines are often represented by visual Gantt charts.
 A Gantt chart uses bars to track the progress of each phase, task, and subtask all at once.
-Wrike users can add task dependencies, which trigger automatic chart updates and notifications to team members in charge of next steps.
+Wrike users can add task dependencies, which trigger automatic chart updates and notifications to team members in charge of the next steps.

 Gantt charts also help project managers identify possible roadblocks.
 With every single step laid out, it’s easy to see where resources are stretched too thin and whether or not milestones are realistic.